-As a selling artist, it’s important to get familiar with the way pricing and payments work in the Redbubble Marketplace.
+As a selling independent artist, it’s important to get familiar with the way pricing and payments work in the Redbubble marketplace.
 The following article should shed some light on topics like:

 This is how it works.